chinarjoshi/chinarjoshi.github.io/_posts/regulation/2023-01-01-perspective.md

 ---
 layout: post
-title: Identity digital biases and misinformation by shifting where the news gets cleaned
+title: Identity digital dirt by shifting where your news gets cleaned
-subtitle: The engineer's guide to fallibilism and pragmatism
+subtitle: The engineer's guide to fallibilism and pragmatism (022)
 permalink: /perspective/
 category: regulation
 type: solution